cloudmesh-community/fa19-516-165/project/report.md

 The purpose of this project is to implement Cloudmesh service in RStudio/R.

+## Technology Review -- Auto Machine Learning in Clouds

+### Brief
+In all three major cloud services: Amazon Web Service (AWS), Google Cloud Platform (GCP), and Microsoft Azure, the providers offers machine learning as a service (MLaaS) to help their clients to customize their machine learning models.
+The concept of MLaaS, similar to Software as a service (SaaS), is a series infrastructure for machine learning pipelines, such as data management, pre-processing, feature engineering, model selection, model training and tuning, and model evaluation.

+With different needs business needs, all most all cloud service provicers are offering MLaaS and integrated it with their platform.
+For example, Google has Cloud AutoML;

+### Comparision of Different MLaaS

+MLasS across the three platforms are different and have their own features.

+Machine learning as a service (MLaaS) is an umbrella definition of various cloud-based platforms that cover most infrastructure issues such as data pre-processing, model training, and model evaluation, with further prediction.
+Prediction results can be bridged with your internal IT infrastructure through REST APIs.

+### Future of MLaaS

 ## Introduction

 The purpose of this project is to implement related features to simplify compute